arp242/slog_align/README.md

 failures and trying to get something meaningful out of it is like manually digging through War & Peace to find that one 6-word quote.

-I don't know why all these go loggers have such terrible output by default; Just printing things a bit aligned makes such a world of difference.
+I don't know why all these loggers have such terrible output by default; Just printing things a bit aligned makes such a world of difference.
 I must've written a handler like this 5 or 6 times for different loggers over the years by now.